» Application Deadline: March 1, 2016

 CBE-Life Sciences Education (CBE-LSE), American Society for Cell Biology

-The Transitions Residency seeks biologists who are studying learning in classrooms, ready to share their preliminary results, and ready to evaluate whether their work is ready for publication.
+The Transitions Institute seeks biologists who are studying learning in classrooms, ready to share their preliminary results, and ready to evaluate whether their work is ready for publication.
 Competitive applicants should have initiated their research, collected preliminary data, conducted preliminary analysis of their data, and possibly presented their work to colleagues on campus, virtually, or at regional and national meetings.
 In addition, individuals who have submitted a biology education research manuscript unsuccessfully are encouraged to apply.

-The Transitions Residency is a yearlong commitment comprised of several key training components including several online pre-assignments, a three-day face-to-face meeting, specialized peer mentoring, and post-institute follow-up.
+The Transitions Institute is comprised of key training components including several online pre-assignments, a three-day face-to-face meeting, specialized peer mentoring, and post-institute follow-up.

-The goals of the Transitions Residency are to:
+The overall goals of the Transitions Institute are to:

 • Publish research on teaching and learning in biology